There's often excitement among employees, when corporate innovation programs are announced.

 - With unsuccessful R&D initiatives, you’ll see the opposite.
 Executives give the green light to proceed with R&D programs.
 However, they don’t clearly communicate expectations when they get going or post-launch.
 This leads to misalignment on goals and desired outcomes and the creation of silos.

-Some business leaders who champion corporate innovation programs even go so far as to make big promises about what their innovation teams will achieve (“This will deliver massive growth!
+Some business leaders who champion corporate innovation programs even go so far as to make big promises about what their innovation teams will achieve. (“This will deliver massive growth!
 We’ll penetrate X market!”).

 Despite all this investment and encouragement, senior officers and other high-level decision-makers eventually check in on the status and ROI of the ideas considered.
+If they don't like what they see, they start to rethink the investment.

 What poorly run corporate innovation program lifecycles look like today

-As is the case for the first venture creation or product enhancement proposal for just about every innovation program, stakeholders sign off on the first idea they believe is worth pursuing.
+As is the case for the first venture creation or product-enhancement proposal for just about every innovation program, stakeholders sign off on the first idea they believe is worth pursuing.
+Once chosen, sprint week begins, and the team moves one critical step closer to launch.

 But, since leadership hasn’t given their innovation teams the proper resources or connected them with proven partners — like venture builders with a lot of experience creating companies with corporations — they move slowly.